-States adjacent to Area 1A have monitored catch rates via a weekly landing report released by GARFO.
-Option B requires additional reporting on behalf of harvesters so states may have timelier reporting.
-Under Option B all harvesters would have to complete a state landing report (to be developed), in addition to federal reports.
+Currently, states adjacent to Area 1A do not have access to VMS pre-trip landing reports to monitor daily landings.
+Option B requires additional reporting on behalf of harvesters to states.
+All harvesters will have to complete a state landing report (to be developed), in addition to federal reports.
 The complexity of the reporting system will depend on the other options chosen in this document.
-Additional time may be required to work with ACCSP to implement this option via eTrips.
-Full implementation may not be possible prior to the 2017 fishing season.
+Additional time will be required to work with ACCSP to implement this option via eTrips.
+Full implementation may-not be possible prior to the 2017 fishing season.
 The option also incorporates the existing federal reporting requirements into the interstate FMP.

-Alternatively, if specific state representatives are granted access to the NOAA VMS pre-landing reports then additional state landing reports on behalf of harvesters would not be necessary.
-The Commission will send a letter to the National Marine Fisheries Service requesting access to VMS pre-landing reports.
+If specific state representatives are granted access to the NOAA VMS pre-landing reports then additional state landing reports on behalf of harvesters would not be necessary.
+The Commission could send a letter to the National Marine Fisheries Service requesting access to VMS pre-landing reports.